ubermug/addteq/README.md

 This deployment scenario used Ubuntu 18.04 desktop so there was a local browser to test with pre-installed.

 Had to pre-install ansible, sshpass and openssh-server for deployment connection processes that are not included in the playbook.

+In order to stay with the free GitHub account (due to file size contraints), I needed to download the jira software to the instance as part of the playbook, so internet connectivity is assumed.